 - 1/4 cup soy sauce or tamari

-- 1 Tbsp cornstarch or arrowroot powder
+- 1 tablespoon cornstarch or arrowroot powder

-- 1 tsp ginger, ground
+- 1 teaspoon ginger ground

-- 1/2 cup scallions, thinly sliced
+- 1/2 cup scallions thinly sliced

-Slice tempeh into small cubes.
+- Slice tempeh into small cubes.

-Dice and slice all other vegetables.
+- Dice and slice all other vegetables.

-In wok or large skillet, add veggie broth, onions, garlic, and tempeh.
+- In wok or large skillet, add veggie broth, onions, garlic, and tempeh.
 Allow to cook until browned, stirring frequently.
 This takes about 5-7 minutes.

-Add carrots, peppers, celery, and mushrooms.
+- Add carrots, peppers, celery, and mushrooms.
 Stir fry until tender, approximately 3-4 minutes.

-Serve over rice or other grain and top with scallions.
+- Serve over rice or other grain and top with scallions.